 Before you start using Office 365 Message Encryption, verify if the Azure Rights Management Service is active in your organization as discussed in this Microsoft article.

 Labels and policies required to configure Office 365 Message Encryption were previously managed in the Azure portal, but this solution reached end-of-life on April 1, 2021.
-Sensitivity labels are now managed in the Microsoft 365 compliance center, but you may have to deploy the unified labeling client across your organization as discussed in this Microsoft article.
+Sensitivity labels are now managed in the Microsoft Purview compliance portal, but you may have to deploy the unified labeling client across your organization as discussed in this Microsoft article.

 Setting up Office 365 Encryption to encrypt emails sent externally is relatively easy.
 You will do this in two steps.
 First, configure a sensitivity label to apply the encryption.
 Then, create a transport rule that will apply this label to outgoing messages sent by members of a selected group of users.